Queenstown

 If you are thinking about moving to Queenstown, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Queenstown can vary greatly depending on the type of property.
 For instance, a public housing flat (HDB) can cost around SGD 400,000 to SGD 600,000.
 Private condominiums, on the other hand, can range from SGD 1 million to SGD 2 million on average.
 Landed properties such as terraced houses or bungalows can cost significantly more, with prices often exceeding SGD 3 million.
-However, these are just averages and actual prices can fluctuate based on factors such as location, size, age, and condition of the property," said one expat in Queenstown.
+However, these are just averages and actual prices can fluctuate based on factors such as location, size, age, and condition of the property," wrote one member in Queenstown.

 Where should I setup a bank account in Queenstown?